 Satellites 15-18 years

 Ground system 5-7 years

 Equipment 3-5 years

-Internally developed software and purchased software
+Internally developed software and purchased software 3-7 years

 Building 39 years

 Building improvements 5-39 years

 Leasehold improvements shorter of useful life or remaining lease term

-The estimated useful lives of the Company's current constellation of satellites reflect the remaining period of expected use for each satellite.
+The estimated useful lives of the Company's current constellation of satellites reflect the period of expected use for each satellite.
 Satellites are depreciated on a straight-line basis through the date they will be replaced by Iridium NEXT satellites.
-Based on the current launch schedule, the Company expects Iridium NEXT satellites to begin deployment in the second half of 2015, with the final launch expected to occur in 2017.
+Based on the current launch schedule, the Company expects Iridium NEXT satellites to begin deployment in July 2016, with the final launch expected to occur in 2017.

 The Company calculates depreciation expense using the straight-line method and evaluates the appropriateness of the useful life used in this calculation on a quarterly basis or as events occur that require additional assessment.
-During 2012, the Company updated its analysis of the current satellite constellation's health and remaining useful life.
-Based on the results of this analysis, the Company estimated that its current constellation of satellites would be operational for longer than previously expected.
-As a result, the estimated useful life of the current constellation was extended and was consistent with the expected deployment of Iridium NEXT.
-In September 2014, the Company further updated its analysis of the current satellites' remaining useful lives based on the refinement of the launch schedule and deployment plan for Iridium NEXT.
+In each of the first three quarters of 2015 and throughout 2014, the Company updated its analysis of the current satellites' remaining useful lives based on the refinement of the launch schedule and deployment plan for Iridium NEXT.
 As a result, the estimated useful lives of the satellites within the current constellation have been extended and are consistent with the expected deployment of Iridium NEXT.
-These changes in estimated useful life resulted in a decrease in depreciation expense compared to the prior year.
-The change in accounting estimate reduced depreciation expense in 2014 and 2012 by \$3.8 million and \$19.6 million, respectively.
-For the year ended December 31, 2014, the reduction in depreciation expense increased each of basic and diluted net income per share by \$0.03 and \$0.02, respectively.
-For the year ended December 31, 2012, the reduction in depreciation expense increased basic and diluted net income per share by \$0.17 and \$0.16, respectively.
+These changes in estimated useful life resulted in a decrease in depreciation expense in 2015 and 2014 by \$10.6 million and \$3.8 million, respectively, compared to prior years.
+For the year ended December 31, 2015, the reduction in depreciation expense decreased basic and diluted net loss per share by \$0.01.
+For the year ended December 31, 2014, the reduction in depreciation expense increased basic and diluted net income per share by \$0.03 and \$0.02, respectively.